 The official information provided on this page sets out the organisations and individuals in our area that benefit the Oakura Bay community as a whole.
-Please note that we are very fortunate to have local organisations (civil defence, first aid responders and fire responders) that are all run by volunteers who give generously of their time and expertise.
+Please note that we are very fortunate to have local organisations (civil defence, first aid responders and fire first responders) that are all run by volunteers who give generously of their time and expertise.
 Listed below are contact details for the Police, Coastguard, reporting stock on the road; as well as the local volunteer organisations who assist with emergencies in the Bay.

 All burglaries and other criminal acts witnessed in the area should be reported immediately.